henrique-gouveia/DataQI.Commons/README.md

 | **And** | FindByName**And**Email | where Name = @name **and** Email = @email
 | **Or** | FindByName**Or**Email | where Name = @name **or** Email = @email

+## Limitations and caveats

+DataQI is in the experimental phase.
+It does attempt to solve some problems, but is expected that some improvements turn possible to arrive a stable version.

 ## License

 DataQI Commons is released under the [MIT License](https://opensource.org/licenses/MIT).